HPI-Information-Systems/snowman/FROST_REPRODUCIBILITY.md

 ## Figure 3

-The data shown in the diagram ...
+The data shown in the diagram is exemplary mock data to outline Snowman's functionalities and a potential workflow.

 ## Figure 6